canonical/ubuntu-packaging-guide/packaging-from-scratch.rst

 ----------------------

-The first stage in packaging is to get the released tar from upstream (we call the authors of applications "upstream") and check it compiles and runs.
+The first stage in packaging is to get the released tar from upstream (we call the authors of applications "upstream") and check that it compiles and runs.

 This guide will take you through packaging a simple application called KQRCode which has been `posted on KDE-apps.org`_.
 Download `version 0.4 from